w8s-class/CS1520-Class-Information/docs/presentations/javascript/js.md

 * Added `await`/`async` features
 * Previously, ES added classes, modules, iterators, generators, etc.
-* Browser support is spotting for ES5 (4 versions old)
+* Browser support is spotty for ES5 (4 versions old)
 * ES5 is more consistent with what we recognize as Javascript.

 -###-